wp-plugins/ose-firewall/readme.txt

 == Installation ==

-To Install OSE Firewall Security Plugin:
+To Install Centrora Security™ Plugin:

 1. Go to Plugins > Add New.
-2. Under Search bar, search for 'OSE Firewall Security'.
+2. Under Search bar, search for 'Centrora Security™'.
 3. Click 'Install Now' to install the Plugin.

 For more information visit <a href = "https://www.protect-website.com/installing-ose-firewall/">here</a>.